Eromanga Sensei: Anime

 An anime television series adaptation is directed by Ryohei Takeshita, written by Tatsuya Takahashi, and produced by Shinichiro Kashiwada and Aniplex, featuring animation by the studio A-1 Pictures.
 It was announced in September 2016 via a Nico Nico Live stream.
 On January 8, 2017, Ryohei announced that he will recruit more animators via Twitter.
 The anime aired from April 9 (Note: The first episode was broadcast on April 8, 2017 at 24:30, which is essentially April 9 at 12:30 a.m.) to June 25, 2017.
 Two original video animation episodes were scheduled to be released in 2018 but were pushed back to January 16, 2019.
 The opening theme is "Hitorigoto" (ヒトリゴト, Soliloquy) by ClariS, and the ending theme is "Adrenaline!!!" by TrySail, with episode 8 featuring "Natsuiro Koi Hanabi" (夏色恋花火, The Summer Colored Fireworks of Love) by Akane Fujita.
 Aniplex of America has licensed the series in North America.
-Crunchyroll licensed the series for release in the Americas, Australia, New Zealand, United Kingdom and Ireland.
+Crunchyroll streamed the series in the Americas, Australia, New Zealand, United Kingdom and Ireland.